samox03/habitTracker_Python/README.md

 - Add a description of the habit
 - Define Periodicity of habits (Daily or weekly)
 - Mark a habit as completed
+- get a reminder if a habid period got missed
+- get some congratulation if a habit successfully got tracked for 1 month

 The tracker allows some analytical actions like: